 So, from 1 January 2021:

-- The CUC will cease to exist as a separate currency, that is the two Cuban currencies will be unified.
-CUC banknotes will continue to be accepted by state businesses and banks at 24:1 for a period of 6 months.
+- The CUC ceased to exist as a separate currency, that is the two Cuban currencies were unified.
+Since late 2021, CUC banknotes are no longer accepted and are simple a historical curiosity.

-- The US dollar will take the place of the CUC as Cuba’s second currency – this has been underway for some time already.
+- The (electronic) US dollar has taken the place of the CUC as Cuba’s second currency.

-- The accounting fiction that 1 CUP = 1 US dollar will be abolished.
+- The accounting fiction that 1 CUP = 1 US dollar has been abolished.

-- The price of many goods and services used by Cubans which were effectively subsidised will be increased to more closely reflect their true cost.
-This will affect electricity, landline phones, and basic foodstuffs, among other things.
+- The price of many goods and services used by Cubans which were effectively subsidised has been increased to more closely reflect their true cost.
+This has affected electricity, landline phones, and basic foodstuffs, among other things.

 - Pensions and salaries of state employees will be increased to partially compensate for the increased prices.
 No longer will it be possible (or necessary) for Cubans to live on the equivalent of 1 dollar per day.